AnymouseProphet/SpaceMono-LaTeX/README.md

 use that old encoding.

 The T1 and OT1 driver files do not involve any novel or non-obvious code.
 I release them under the terms of the Creative Commons CC0 license.
-That licemse is equivalent to public domain.
+That license is equivalent to public domain.

 The T3 Encoding provides compatibility when using the